chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

     }
 {% endhighlight %}

 Already looking much better!
-You’ll notice I was even able to exclude the entire repeated <code>-webkit-keyframes</code> declarations as *Autoprefixer* will include these for me when *gulp* runs.
+You’ll notice I was even able to exclude the entire repeated `-webkit-keyframes` declarations as *Autoprefixer* will include these for me when *gulp* runs.

 --------